-15. NH Rates- Retention Incentive - Effective July 1, 2010, and thereafter, a retention incentive is created.
+15. NH Rates Retention Incentive - Effective July 1, 2010, and thereafter, a retention incentive is created.
 The total nursing home rate is reduced by 1 percent for those facilities with direct care staff turnover above 75 percent as reported for all facilities on the previous year annual cost reports submitted to the Department.
-Effective July 1, 2011, and thereafter, the retention incentive funding that is returned to the state will be redistributed as a supplemental performance payment for the facilities who keep their direct care staff turnover at or below the 75 percent direct care staff turnover.
+Effective July 1, 2011, and thereafter, the retention incentive funding that is returned to the state will be redistributed as a supplemental performance payment for the facilities who keep their direct care staff turnover.
 (General Fund-State, General Fund-Federal)